 Don’t speak at the audience, speak to the audience.

-Can you create activities, do Q/A or do call-outs to the audience.
+Can you create activities, facilitate Q/A sessions or do call-outs to the audience?
 I gave the most nerve-wracking speech of my life and decided to include the audience constantly.
-This took down my nerves and helped me connect to the crowd.
+This calmed down my nerves and helped me connect to the crowd.
 See how I included them here:

 Emotions are the condiments of speeches.

-Another amazing public speaking tip from Nancy Duarte is to frame your speech around solving problems.
+Another amazing public speaking tip from Nancy Duarte is framing your speech around solving problems.
 She argues that all great speeches start with a problem we all recognize—this instantly taps into a common pain that we can relate to and want solved.
 It is the problem of ‘what is’ or what is happening right now that is wrong.
-This peaks attention.
-Then the speaker promises a solution for this problem—which alleviates worry and provides relief to the audience.
+This captures people’s attention.
+Then the speaker promises a solution to this problem—which alleviates worry and provides relief to the audience.
 This is the ‘what could be.’
 The best speeches go between problems and solutions, taking the audience on an emotional journey.

-- Problem: “How many times have you walked into a party or a networking event and instantly felt awkward and uncomfortable?”
+- Problem: “How many times have you walked into a party or networking event and instantly felt awkward or uncomfortable?”

 - Solution: “The best way to combat your awkwardness is with a success routine.”

 - Problem: “The hardest part about sales is building trust.
 You love your product, you love your brand, but you have no idea how to share this love with a potential client without coming across as spammy or aggressive.”

 - Solution: “There is an incredibly easy way to fix this.
 They are called trust indicators.”